 A school district shall adopt truancy prevention measures designed to address student conduct related to truancy in the school setting before the student engages in conduct described by Tex.
 Fam.
 Code § 65.003(a) and minimize the need for referrals to truancy court for conduct described by Tex.
 Fam.
 Code § 65.003(a).
 Tex.
 Educ.
 Code § 25.0915(a).
 A school district shall offer additional counseling to a student and may not refer the student to truancy court if the school determines that the student's truancy is the result of being in the state foster program.
 Tex.
 Educ.
 Code § 25.0915 (a-3).

-For more information, please see the Texas Judicial Branch website truancy resources.29
+For more information, please visit the Texas Judicial Branch website Truancy Reform Training Materials webpage.
+182

 5. Extracurricular Activities